kento-oka/roust/README.md

 Short regex that makes it possible.

-Consider short regex which matches only natural number and converts parameter to int type.
+It is short regex that matches only natural numbers and convert to int type:

 ```php
 $router->addShortRegex("d", new \Roust\Sregex\NaturalNumber());